wanaonimichael/Wanaonimichae-new/README.md

 - **Document Review**: Detailed review and feedback on application documents.
 - **Real-time Updates**: Notifications on lottery results and next steps.
 - **AI Chatbot (Agnes)**: Instant support and answers to queries via our integrated Dialogflow chatbot.
--  455c22484 (Initial commit with all project files)

 - **Contact Information**: Easy access to our contact details for personalized assistance.

 ## Technologies Used

- HEAD
 - **HTML/CSS**: Structure and styling of the website.
 - **JavaScript**: Interactive elements and functionality.
 - **Dialogflow**: AI chatbot integration for instant query resolution.